 - Do not connect or disconnect a button module yourself.
 Your system administrator will arrange this if necessary.
-Failure to connect and restart the equipment in the correct order may cause the phone to not function correctly. - The button module used for 1416 phones is not interchangeable with that used for 1616 phones and vice versa.
+Failure to connect and restart the equipment in the correct order may cause the phone to not function correctly. - When used with buttons modules, the 1616 must use a separate power supply unit.
+It cannot use Power over Ethernet (PoE) to drive the phone and the button modules. - The button module used for 1416 phones is not interchangeable with that used for 1616 phones and vice versa.